 Most patients resume their normal daily activities within 24 hours of their treatment.
 In fact, many people call dermal filler injections a “lunchtime treatment” because you can have it done during your lunch break and go right back to work afterwards.
 Side effects are usually minor, and include redness, swelling, or bruising at the injection sites.
 These are usually easy to conceal with makeup and resolve within a few days.

 Check out our photo gallery to see real patient results and get an idea of what you can expect from filler injections.
-If you want to learn more about dermal fillers, request a consultation online or give us a call at (404) 233-3937.
+If you want to learn more about dermal fillers, book now online or give us a call at (404) 233-3937.